OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 The security of an application developed with DevOps must be considered during operations.
 The following are examples:

 - Scanning should take place regularly (at both the infrastructure and application level).
 - Pentesting may take place regularly.
 (The version of the application used in production is the version that should be pentested, and the testing should take place in a dedicated environment and include data that's similar to the production version data.
-Cf the section on Penetration Testing for more details.)
+See the section on Penetration Testing for more details.)
 - Active monitoring should be performed to identify issues and remediate them as soon as possible via the feedback loop.

 ![Example of a DevSecOps process](Images/Chapters/0x04b/ExampleOfADevSecOpsProcess.jpg)